nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanoscale technology and dimensions characteristic of NEMS applications.

-### Expanded Definition and Usage\nNanoelectromechanical systems (NEMS) represent a significant advancement in device miniaturization and functionality.
+### Expanded Definition and Usage:
+Nanoelectromechanical systems (NEMS) represent a significant advancement in device miniaturization and functionality.
 By operating at the nanoscale, these systems achieve levels of sensitivity and processing power that are unattainable with larger-scale devices.
 This capability allows for the development of extremely compact sensors and actuators that are essential in high-performance applications such as handheld diagnostic devices, next-generation smartphones, and ecological monitoring tools.
 Additionally, NEMS are critical in the advancement of quantum computing and other frontier technologies where size and energy efficiency are paramount.

 These lexical and conceptual annotations provide a comprehensive understanding of nanoelectromechanical systems, their classifications, and their roles in modern technology.
 This enables precise communication and enhances the understanding of NEMS and their impact across various fields.